Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 This guide gives you several pointers on how to navigate the project.
 The entire source code of the project is located in [src](../src/).

 It is assumed you have already gone through the [Setup](./SETUP.md) process.
-Whenever you run `nodemon`, [build.mjs](../build.mjs) automatically deploys and minifies all clientside assets of the project from [src](../src/) to the newly created folder, `dist`, and an infinite chess server at `https://localhost:3443` is launched.
+Whenever you run `nodemon`, [build.mjs](../build.mjs) automatically deploys and minifies all clientside assets of the project from [src](../src/) to the newly created folder `dist`, and an infinite chess server at `https://localhost:3443` is launched.

 ## Server ##

-[Server](../src/server/) contains all serverside files of the website.
+[src/server](../src/server/) contains all serverside files of the website.

 Everything starts running from [server.js](../src/server/server.js)!